 As you may know I’ve been a professional artist for a long time.
-At the beginning of the year I teamed up with another professional artist (Mike Franchina) to mess around with this obscure little image generator called Midjourney.
+At the beginning of 2022 I teamed up with another professional artist (Mike Franchina) to mess around with this obscure little image generator called Midjourney.

 It was fascinating.
 I spent a LOT of time figuring out how it worked in practical terms.

 And I came to understand the difference between the training images and the outputted images.
 That they don’t “touch”.
 There’s no collaging of pixel data – new images are generated based on mathematical training.

 We lack proper words that reflect this process – but the AI is “looking” at images and making code from them.
 That code isn’t the images.
 And the code of thousands of images is recombined in such a way that what it spits out is a new image.

 Due to the sophistication of the process you could be entirely forgiven for thinking Midjourney slices up images and rearranges “physical” parts of them.
 But that just isn’t what it does.

 After a great deal of reading and experimentation I was satisfied that this was a new kind of thing, and no images were being reused in a sense that breaches current copyright.

 Training an AI by “looking” at images doesn’t seem morally wrong to me, in the context of what Midjourney was.
 (Other AIs are available that do much more dubious things.
 It’s unfortunate we lump them all together.)

 Fast forward a year, and the whole thing has exploded beyond all imagining, growing exponentially in popularity, and this once curious little experiment has become something else entirely.
 We’re now seeing how it is used by the mass of humans.

 And as a result I have become increasingly uncomfortable with two things: